 I’ve had the misfortune of trying ‘cheap’ beans and can attest to their vileness – no wonder so much of the world thinks British food is crap!

 The beans themselves are actually really, really nutritious (it’s hard to think why beans should be kept out of any diet (allergies aside), and when done right – taste great!

 Vegetarian Baked Beans – Health Benefits

 Yep, it stops your blood sugar level spiking too much, and yep it’s also great for your digestive system, but I’m going for a more obvious and external benefit here – the help with weight loss.

 The final statistic that convinced me of the wonders of beans was the one mentioned here by WHFoods – that research shows diets high in legumes can reduce the risk of heart attacks by up to 82%!

-- 1 tbsp olive oil
+- 1 tsp olive oil